wingyu/rbattlenet/README.md

 #### Step 4.
 Error handling

-Each `RBattlenet::Result` object has a `status_code` property.
-When the code is not 200, the raw HTTP response is included (`response` property) and it'll be a `RBattlenet::EmptyResult` object instead. `RBattlenet::ResultCollection` objects can contain both `Result` and `EmptyResult` objects simultaneously.
-Exceptions are not raised for non-200 responses.
+Each response has a `status_code` or `status_codes` property, depending on the number of fields requested.
+When the code is not 200, this will be indicated there, but no exceptions will be raised.

 Client side exceptions will be raised if there are issues, for example: